k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/06_fabric_commonDB_misc.md

 A new node is online and requests an update:
 - No snapshot is available in the corresponding Kafka topic.
 The new node requests for a snapshot to be created.
-- The request is picked up by a node that in turn, prepares the snapshot and puts it in either Kafka (short) or the System DB (long).
+- The request is picked up by a node, that in turn, prepares the snapshot and puts it in either Kafka (short) or the System DB (long).
 - The new node waits for the snapshot by listening to the relevant Kafka queue message to be published by the node preparing the snapshot.